epsilon537/boxlambda/docs/goals-and-requirement-analysis.md

 #### Not Boot-to-Basic

-I don't want to be pinned down to, or give preference to, any particular interpreted language, so we're not going going to Boot-to-Basic.
+I don't want to be pinned down to, or give preference to, any particular interpreted language, so we're not going to Boot-to-Basic.
 We're not going for full-retro boot-to-Basic.

-I would like to allow open support for multiple interpreted languages by letting the application image indicate in which language it's written, e.g. by specifying on the first line the path to the interpreter to use, as commonly used in Linux scripting: *#!/usr/bin/python, #!/usr/bin/ulisp, ...*
+I would like to allow open support for multiple interpreted languages by letting the application image indicate in which language it's written, e.g. by specifying on the first line the path to the interpreter to use, as commonly used in Linux scripting: *#!/usr/bin/lua, #!/usr/bin/ulisp, ...*

 It should also be possible to directly execute binary images of course.